 This Act does not affect the substantive provisions of Belgian competition law, which reflect the provisions of Articles 101 and 102 of the Treaty on the Functioning of the European Union, except for the (new) possibility of seeking the personal liability of, and imposing administrative fines on, individuals involved in major violations of the rules (such as price-fixing practices) if they act on behalf of undertakings or associations of undertakings.

-Under the Act, a single Belgian Competition Authority will investigate and decide upon infringements of competition law that affect a Belgian market or a substantial portion thereof.
-Decision-making powers will be entrusted to a new College of Competition Law Experts (the College).
-The College is an administrative body and, as such, will be able to appear as a party in appeal procedures before the Court of Appeal.
-The College will be headed by the President of the Belgian Competition Authority.
+Under the Act, the Belgian Competition Authority investigates and decides upon infringements of competition law that affect a Belgian market or a substantial portion thereof.
+Decision-making powers are entrusted to a college of competition law experts (college).
+The college is an administrative body and, as such, is able to appear as a party in appeal procedures before the Court of Appeal.
+The college is headed by the president of the Belgian Competition Authority.

 Investigation powers of the Competition Authority are entrusted to the College of Competition Auditors, led by the Auditor-General.

 In terms of infringement proceedings, a two-step process is provided for under the Act.
-First, the College sends the undertaking a letter setting out its concerns: the undertaking will then have a right to access the information and documents based on which the concerns are based, for the purpose of the preparation of its reply.
+First, the college sends the undertaking a letter setting out its concerns: the undertaking will then have a right to access the information and documents based on which the concerns are based for the purpose of the preparation of its reply.
 The undertaking will have a minimum of one month to reply after the issuance of the letter outlining the above concerns.
-Within one month of said reply, the College will prepare a draft decision.
-As from that moment (which is the second step of the process), the undertaking will have access to the entire file prepared against it and have two months to select the documents relevant to its defence, to add new documents to the file and to file written comments.
-One to two months after this, a hearing will take place and the College will finally take a decision within one month of the hearing.
+Within one month of said reply, the college will prepare a draft decision.
+As from that moment (which is the second step of the process), the undertaking will have access to the entire file prepared against it and will have two months to select the documents relevant to its defence, to add new documents to the file and to file written comments.
+One to two months after this, a hearing will take place and the college will finally make a decision within one month of the hearing.
 The Act introduces a settlement procedure, which may be used in the first round of the above procedure.

-Compensation for wrongful death, as for any other loss, is traditionally computed in Belgium according the Indicative Chart published and regularly amended by the Royal Unions of First Instance Judges.
-The computation system takes into account several criteria to assess the quantum of the loss.
+Compensation for wrongful death, as for any other loss, is traditionally computed in Belgium according to the indicative chart published and regularly amended by the Royal Unions of First Instance Judges.
+The computation system takes into account several criteria to assess the quantum of loss.
 Some criteria take into account the revenue of the deceased person, while others are more standardised.
-For example, the moral damages for the loss of a husband is approximately €15,000.
+For example, the moral damages for the loss of a spouse is approximately €15,000.